Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: The Selmer stack and its basic properties

 We conclude by showing $R^1 \overline \lambda_! \mathscr F^n_B$ and $R^1 \overline \lambda_* \left( \mathscr F^n_B \right)$ are both locally constant constructible, and their formation commutes with base change.
-This will imply $\selspace {\mathscr F^n_B}$ is locally constant constructible and its formation commutes with base change, as it is the image of the map $R^1 \overline \lambda_! \mathscr F^n_B \to R^1 \overline \lambda_* \left( \mathscr F^n_B \right)$.
+This will imply $\selspace {\mathscr F^n_B}$ is locally constant constructible and its formation commutes with base change, as it is the image of the map $\psi \circ \phi: R^1 \overline \lambda_! \mathscr F^n_B \to R^1 \overline \lambda_* \left( \mathscr F^n_B \right)$.

 We first show $R^i \overline \lambda_! \mathscr F^n_B$ is locally constant constructible in the case that $\nu$ is prime.
 Note that its formation commutes with base change by proper base change for any $\nu$.
-To this end, we next verify $R^i \overline \lambda_! \mathscr F^n_B$ is locally constant constructible for all $i \geq 0$.
-Using \cite[Corollaire 2.1.2 and Remarque 2.1.3]{laumon:semi-coninuity-du-conducteur-de-swan}, we see it is enough to show the Swan conductor of $\mathscr F^n_B$ is constant.
+Using \cite[Corollaire 2.1.2 and Remarque 2.1.3]{laumon:semi-coninuity-du-conducteur-de-swan}, it is enough to show the Swan conductor of $\mathscr F^n_B$ is constant.
 As in \cite[Remarque 2.1.3]{laumon:semi-coninuity-du-conducteur-de-swan}, the Swan conductor over a point $[D] \in \conf n U B$ is a sum of local contributions, one for each geometric point of $D$ and one for each geometric point of $Z$ over the image of $D$ in $B$.
 At each geometric point of $D$, because we are taking a quadratic twist along $D$, the ramification index is $2$, and hence the ramification is tame, since $2$ is invertible on $B$.
 We are also assuming the ramification along points of $Z$ is tame for $\mathscr F$.
 This is identified with the corresponding ramification for $\mathscr F^n_B$ along points of $Z$, and hence this is tame as well.
 Therefore, the Swan conductor vanishes identically.